kishorechk/vendor-price-aggregator/README.md

 ### Assumptions:
 Based on the clarifications from the team, I have made the below assumptions to implement this PoC -
 * Entity model consists few key fields but the real instrument price data will have more fields.
 * JSON message format used due to its lightweight nature and easy to parsing.
-In case of Vendor/Consumers wants data in other formats like (XML, CSV), the solution can be extended with new transformers.
+In case of Vendor/Consumers requires differnt message format and structure, the solution can be extended by adding new channels and transformers to the integration flow.
 * The cache is configured to delete the records older than 30 days.
 If there is no feed received for in last 30 days then the system cannot provide one to a client request.
 * No Authentication/Authorization for Client REST APIs due to time constraints.
 We can add OAuth2 framework to limit the access.
 * Basic API documentation has been added using Swagger, this can be extended further to add detailed documentation.